UN nuclear agency chief says he's satisfied with Japan's plans to release Fukushima wastewater | Headlines

 Earlier Wednesday, Grossi met with local mayors and fishing association leaders and stressed that the IAEA will be present throughout the water discharge, which is expected to last decades, to ensure safety and address residents' concerns.
 He said he inaugurated a permanent IAEA office at the plant, showing its long-term commitment.

-The water discharge is not ''some strange plan that has been devised only to be applied here, and sold to you," Grossi said at the meeting in Iwaki, about 40 kilometres south of the plant.
+The water discharge is not ''some strange plan that has been devised only to be applied here, and sold to you,'' Grossi said at the meeting in Iwaki, about 40 kilometres (25 miles) south of the plant.
 He said the method is certified by the IAEA and is followed around the world.

 The IAEA, in its final report on the Fukushima plan released Tuesday, concluded that the treated wastewater, which will still contain a small amount of radioactivity, will be safer than international standards and its environmental and health impact would be negligible.